 Through a combination of course work, independent and collaborative research, teaching assistantships, and participation in seminars and workshops, our students develop from critical consumers of sociology to sociologists conducting their own high quality research that will have an impact on the field for years to come.

 Graduate courses are typically smaller than undergraduate classes.
 Methods courses are hands-on and seminars on a particular topic typically require extensive reading and classroom discussion.
 Because your fellow graduate students are as passionate about sociology as you are, you can expect stimulating discussions to emerge in the classes and outside of them.

 The University of Toronto sociology programs have a strong methodological component to them.
-Because the field of sociology increasingly values multi-method approaches to research, we position our students to be leaders in the field by teaching all our program students both qualitative and quantitative methods.
+Because the field of sociology increasingly values multi-method approaches to research, we position our students to be leaders in the field by teaching all our program students both Qualitative and Computational and Quantitative methods.
 MA students take Social Statistics and Qualitative Methods, and PhD students take Intermediate Statistics and have the option of taking further offerings in Qualitative Methods (e.g. Interviewing Techniques, Field Methods).

 Second-year PhD students also participate in a unique year-long Research Practicum course.
 Designed as a workshop, students in this course work with the faculty teaching the course, their own faculty supervisor and the other students in the course to produce a potentially publishable paper.
 In the classroom sessions, students discuss their progress and cover topics ranging from research ethics to methodology and writing.
 Outside of the classroom, they meet one-on-one with their faculty supervisor and work through data collection and/or analytical issues.
 At the end of the course, students present their research to peers and faculty in a mini-conference.